gitsheils/gitsheils/README.md

-## Hi there 👋 I'm Sheils C, an aspiring software-engineer.
+## Hi there 👋 I'm Sheils C, a software-engineer!

 I have knowledge of HTML, CSS, JavaScript and React.
 I also have knowledge of Git for keeping track of my projects.